moonorb/taints_tolerations_affinity/README.md

 - Worker3 without taint
 - No Toleration

-If any of the workers were without any taint, all the pods would be scheduled on that node.
+If any of the workers were WITHOUT any taint, all the pods would be scheduled on that node.
-All the pods getting scheduled on worker3 because its the only one withouto taint.
+All the pods getting scheduled on worker3 because its the only one without taint.

 ```
 kubectl taint nodes worker1.moonorb.cloud workload=DBgroup:NoSchedule